-The game is available on Xbox One, Playstation 4, and Origin on PC.
-It is not yet available for iOS, Android, or Nintendo Switch, but EA is planning to make it available for mobile devices and to allow cross-play between devices.
+The game is available on Xbox One, Playstation 4, Origin on PC, and Nintendo Switch (on March 9, 2021).
+It is not yet available for iOS or Android, but EA is planning to make it available for mobile devices and to allow cross-play between devices.
 Update: Cross-play between Xbox, Playstation, and PC is now available.

 Corporate website: https://www.ea.com/games/apex-legends